wanyakrecipes/coft-web/content/posts/2022-09-07-where-did-all-my-fivers-go/index.md

 >
 > *Tool*

 *Where did all my fivers go?* Bigg Market.
-Floritas.
-Beeju.
+Florita's.
+Bijoux.
 The Gate.
 Salt and Pepper.
 Aspers.
 Digital.
 Gotham.
 Venue.
 Players.
 Skittles.
 CCTV.
 Tiger.
 Popworld.
 World Headquarters.
+Perdu.
 Sinners.
 Riverside.
+Trebles.
 Chase.
 Cosmic Ballroom.
 Propaganda.
 Bar 42.
 Basement.
 Hancock.
-Sam Jack's.
+Sam Jacks.

 *Run*.
 I ran away from nights out quite often.
 I remember queuing for Digital.
 It was a friend’s birthday.
 As I ventured towards the front, my mind *compelled* me to leave.
 I was on rails, and the destination was home.